The following post is from Katie of Kitchen Stewardship: 4 Home Remedies to Knock Out a Cold

-Besides the hundred other reasons that feeling sick usually makes me frustrated, I always get a bit overwhelmed and feel inadequate when I consider the “treatments” for run-of-the-mill sick bugs.
+Besides the hundred other reasons that feeling sick usually frustrates me, I always get a bit overwhelmed and feel inadequate when considering the “treatments” for run-of-the-mill sick bugs.

 I don’t really like taking medicine, over-the-counter or otherwise, because I don’t trust chemicals if I can help it.
 I get really nervous if anyone in our family is prescribed antibiotics because I know they’ll throw off our intestinal flora for quite some time and may contribute to overall antibiotic resistance in our world.

 The alternative solutions kind of intimidates me, too.
 For a long time, I didn’t know where to buy fancy herbs or essential oils, and when a child (or self) is struck sick, that’s the last time I have the brainpower to try something totally new and rather daunting.

 What if you could at least initiate a minor attack on germs using normal supplies you already have in your kitchen?
 Knowing these simple tricks makes me feel better in more ways than one.